 This includes:

-Jack is on a hospital board, which has put out a request for tender for a new information technology (IT) system.
-Jack previously worked in the IT industry and maintains some contact with ex-colleagues from the industry.
+Mohammed is on a hospital board, which has put out a request for tender for a new information technology (IT) system.
+Mohammed previously worked in the IT industry and maintains some contact with ex-colleagues from the industry.
 One of his ex-colleagues from the industry has put in for the hospital tender.

-Kate is on the board of an alpine resort management board.
-The resort has advertised an employment vacancy and Kate along with two other directors are chosen for the selection panel.
-Kate’s brother-in-law Peter has applied for the position.
-Peter lives interstate, so their family relationship is not well known in the region.
+Priya is on the board of an alpine resort management board.
+The resort has advertised an employment vacancy and Priya along with two other directors are chosen for the selection panel.
+Priya’s brother-in-law Noah has applied for the position.
+Noah lives interstate, so their family relationship is not well known in the region.

-Your personal relationships with people who could be affected by your role can create a conflict of interest.
+Your personal relationships with people who could be affected by your role (for example, employees of the public entity) can create a conflict of interest.

 This conflict exists if you have a relationship with someone who could influence or be seen to influence, your decisions or actions as a board director.